Signals of eV-scale sterile neutrino at long baseline neutrino experiments: Impact of eV-scale sterile neutrino at the probability level

-In the following section (Section~\ref{results}), we study the behaviour of $CP$ violating probability differences as a function of energy, baseline and $\delta_{13}$ and point out the the key features for $(3+1)$ case and $(3+0)$ case.
+In the next section, we numerically explore the behaviour of $CP$ violating probability differences and point out the key distinguishing features in the $(3+1)$ case and $(3+0)$ case.
+The analytical expressions are useful in understanding the plots.